xiaohupro/swoole-docs/modules/swoole-http-server/method/swoole-http-response/header.md

 #### Illustration

-Set the header content of http response.
+Set the header of http response.

 #### Parameter